What Is A Warranty Deed And How Does It Benefit Home Buyers?

 Jamie Johnson4-Minute Read

-Buying a new home is exciting.
-Most people love to shop for new furniture or imagine how they’ll decorate once they move in.
-But the reality is that you’re engaging in a legal exchange of ownership and property rights, and a warranty deed is an essential part of this transaction.
+But before you get to do that, you’ll need to do some paperwork.
+The reality is that, as a buyer, you’re engaging in a legal exchange of ownership and property rights, and a warranty deed is an essential part of this transaction.

 What Is A Warranty Deed?